 Mario Jovan Shaw and Jason Terrell, the founders of Profound Gentlemen, saw this first hand as middle school teachers in Charlotte.
 “Relationships between male teachers of color and boys are so important,” said Terrell.
 “Each day, a young man named Jaylen came into my classroom to talk and share.
 Meanwhile, in my first year, I sought the mentorship of a veteran male teacher of color who helped me understand my purpose in education.
 Profound Gentlemen creates this environment where more male teachers of color have that critical mentor and can, in turn, impact boys of color.”

 After launching Profound Gentlemen in 2014, Shaw and Terrell each received the prestigious Echoing Green fellowship that recognizes and supports social entrepreneurs globally.

 To become connected to PG, male teachers of color download the Profound Gentlemen App and can communicate with over 500 male educators of color from around the nation.
 Each member attends bi-monthly on-line gatherings with a small ‘impact cohort’ and is encouraged to lead a student group.
 87% of the Profound Gentlemen educators reported using resources provided from Profound Gentlemen in their practice.

-PG has local programming in three cities: Charlotte, Chicago and Memphis, and has a special emphasis on connecting educators in the same feeder school pipeline in these cities.
+PG has local programming in five cities: Atlanta, Charlotte, Chicago, Memphis, and Washington, DC, and has a special emphasis on connecting educators in the same feeder school pipeline in these cities.

-Now in their third year, Terrell reports “our goal is to increase the number of teachers in our membership, while also making sure each has the support he needs to stay in education.”
+Now in their fourth year, Terrell reports “our goal is to increase the number of teachers in our membership, while also making sure each has the support he needs to stay in education.”

 Since 2016, The Belk Foundation has invested $100,000 in Profound Gentlemen.